jeffprosise/Applied-Machine-Learning/README.md

-# Practical-Machine-Learning
+# Applied-Machine-Learning

-Code samples for the book "Practical Machine Learning and AI for Engineers"
+Code samples for the book "Applied Machine Learning and AI for Engineers" by Jeff Prosise